7226 Lee Deforest DR #207

 The Honorable Judge Robert M. Bell appoints Jason A. Shapiro to give one of the induction speeches at this year’s Bar Admission Ceremony.
 This great ceremony is branded into the brains of each and every member of the United State’s Bar and Jason A. Shapiro has crafted an amazing speech to impress upon the candidates the importance of this great day.

-WATCH THE LIVE STREAM OR READ JASON’S SPEECH BELOW.
+READ JASON’S SPEECH BELOW.